 Time table of implementation

 When we last discussed this issue, I told you that the Maryland State Police Commercial Vehicle Enforcement Division was providing a training class in January 2016.
 Unfortunately, that class has been postponed until March 2016.
-This of course pushes back the estimated time of implementation for the unit.
+This ,of course, pushes back the estimated time of implementation for the unit.
 If the March class goes off without a hitch, and with the help of the Maryland State Police and Maryland Transportation Inspectors, I believe that we can have four fully certified instructors by the end of June 2016.

 Conclusion